pranavpr/cardinfo.github.io/_posts/2019-12-31-hsbc-new-year-offer-gift-vouchers-cashback-holiday-packages-up-for-grabs.md

 With targeted offer the overall reward rates pushes to 3.5% (considering Rs.
 1,000 gift voucher + 2% cashback + 0.5% BookMyShow voucher) on spends of Rs.
 1 Lakh which is quite great.
 If you received the targeted offer and would be able to spend at-least Rs.
 1 Lakh in a month, go for it blindly.

 _Did you receive this targeted offer from HSBC Bank?
-What your spend target look like?
+What your spend target looks like?
 Let me know by leaving a quick comment below._